pnwairfire/bluesky/docs/input-data.md

  - ***['fires'] > 'fuel_type'*** -- *optional* -- fuel type ('natural', 'activity', or 'piles'); default: 'natural'

-Piles:
+###### Piles:

-There can be multiple sets of piles specified for each specified point or perimeter.
+There can be multiple sets of piles defined for each specified point or perimeter.
+Any given specified point or perimeter must be all piles or all natural vegetation.
+So, if the actual location has both, it must be specified in the bluesky input as two separate locations (specified points or perimeters).

-Each set is defined by the following parameters.
+Each set of piles is defined by the following parameters.
 See https://research.fs.usda.gov/pnw/products/dataandtools/tools/piled-fuels-biomass-and-emissions-calculator
 for more information about input parameters for pile mass calculations.